North Carolina Heritage Award Nomination

 About

-The North Carolina Heritage Award has honored over 130 artists since 1989.
-Many North Carolina Heritage Award recipients have also gained national and international attention.
-Arthel “Doc” Watson, Earl Scruggs, Etta Baker, Ray Hicks and twelve others have received National Heritage Fellowships from the National Endowment for the Arts.
-Recipients of the 2023 award will receive a cash award (or a portion thereof in the case of a group award) and special recognition in an awards ceremony held in Raleigh.
+The North Carolina Heritage Award has honored over 140 artists since 1989.
+Many North Carolina Heritage Award recipients have also gained national and international attention and received National Heritage Fellowships from the National Endowment for the Arts.
+N.C.
+Heritage Award recipients will receive a cash award (or a portion thereof in the case of a group award) and special recognition at a public ceremony held in Raleigh in Spring, 2025.

 What is traditional art?